SomeOddCodeGuy/WilmerAI/README.md

 * You should have updated _current-user with your new username, or an existing one if you are using a pre-included user
 * You should have made a routing json file with your categories in the Routing folder, or chosen the one you want to use that is pre-existing
-* You should have ensured your new user json file has the correct routing config specified in it
+* You should have ensured your new user json file has the correct routing config specified
-* You should have a folder with your user's name in the Workflows folder.
+* You should have a folder with your user's name in the Workflows folder
     * This folder should contain a json matching every workflow from your user folder
     * This folder should contain a json matching every workflow from your Routing config
         * If you're missing a workflow, Wilmer will crash.